google/syzkaller/docs/syzbot.md

 Report explanation.
 The first call trace points to the `use` of the uninit value (which is usually a branching or copying it to userspace).
-Then there are 0 or more "Uninit was stored to memory at:" stacks which denote how the unint value travelled through memory.
+Then there are 0 or more "Uninit was stored to memory at:" stacks which denote how the unint value traveled through memory.
 Finally there is a "Uninit was created at:" section which points either to a heap allocation or a stack variable which is the original source of uninitialized-ness.